tserg/vyro/README.md

 ### Installation

-As of now the distribution are not available via pip, so you will have to clone the repository and install Vyro locally with the following command:
+Since the distribution is currently not available via pip, you will have to clone this repository and install Vyro locally with the following command:

 ```
 pip install .